inflex/BK-390A/README.md

 # BK-390A
-BK Precision 390A Series multimeter CLI data capture software for OBS/logging on Windows
+bk390a.exe - BK Precision 390A Series multimeter CLI data capture software for OBS/logging on Windows win-bk390a.exe - GUI windowed application

 # Requirements